adamfowleruk/mljs/planning.md

   - DONE Need to also cache links between docuri (key) and subject IRI, so documentcontext listener can match subject correctly
  - IN PROGRESS Docs: Put latest doc updates front and centre of MLJS main page and API home page
   - DONE aka release notes
+  - IN PROGRESS 1.6 release notes
   - youtube videos
-  - blog (news) items
+  - IN PROGRESS blog (news) items
-  - latest tutorials
  - DONE Docs: Various doc issues
   - DONE Docs: Wiki: Image previews of all widgets, linking to pages with code examples (Like d3.js' home page)
  - IN PROGRESS Bower support